UniqueNetwork/marketplace-docker/README.md

 Substrate mirror of contract address (for balances): 5F2NmgKvWHYZBTCoXVgkJay3sBEzpzmamU3ARmAgbf4tvx1C Current contract balance: 40000000000000000000
 ```
+> NOTE: please save carefully substrate mirror of contract address because it is used for replenishment the balance.

 The actual output content will differ to the one above and will correspond to the data set in the variables of the `.env` file.